 To make feeder cleaning easy, you should get a feeder that's easy to take apart.
 One that allows access to those hard to reach places inside the feeder where mold might grow.

-Aspects 12oz Humzinger Ultra With Nectar Guard
+Aspects 12oz Hummzinger Ultra With Nectar Guardhumingbird feeder

 This mid-size nectar feeder has a 12 oz. capacity and can be hung or post mounted with hardware provided.
 It has four feeding ports for hummingbirds and is made of unbreakable polycarbonate.
 Easy to clean.